Collaborating with the contemporary artist to create a fully functional handwriting font available for public use —

 bubble & bubble tight

-Next to ABC Stefan Simple, there are two additional styles of the font, Bubble and Bubble tight, which balloon Stefan’s simple handwriting into outlined shapes.
-As any serious text font, also this is packed with ligatures which create textual flow.
+As well as ABC Stefan Simple, there are two additional styles of the font, Bubble and Bubble Tight, which balloon Stefan’s simple handwriting into outlined shapes.
+As with any serious text font, these styles are packed with ligatures, which create a dynamic sense of textual flow.

 Bubble